-It has traditionally been the case that bathrooms have not been subject to changing trends and tastes, and instead have always remained constant throughout the decades.
-When doing up your bathroom, you need to think long-term, ensuring that it is suitable for you and your family not only now but in the years to come also.
-No bathroom, regardless of how big or small it is, is cheap to renovate, which is why most people stick with classic designs, as they do not want to spend lots of money remodeling it in just a couple of years’ time.
+It has traditionally been the case that bathrooms have not been subject to changing trends and tastes and instead have always remained constant throughout the decades.
+When doing up your bathroom, you need to think long-term, ensuring that it is suitable for you and your family not only now but also in the years to come.
+No bathroom, regardless of how big or small it is, is cheap to renovate, which is why most people stick with classic designs, as they do not want to spend lots of money remodeling it in just a couple of years.

-That being said, some people may want to include some trendy elements into their bathroom when doing it up.
+That being said, some people may want to include some trendy elements in their bathroom when doing it.
 For the more adventurous people out there, here is our guide to the best bathroom trends to look out for in 2021.

-The shift away from the sterile, surgical white colors that are found in most bathrooms has been happening for a while now but expect it to explode this year.
-Colour is more widely being adopted as a means of adding some personality to the bathroom.
+The shift from the sterile, surgical white colors found in most bathrooms has been happening for a while now but expect it to explode this year.
+Color is more widely being adopted to add some personality to the bathroom.
 Victoria Plum stock a wide range of colored basins, baths, and toilets.

 Ribbed/fluted patterns are not only big around the home and on furniture, but now they are becoming equally big within the bathroom also.
 From shower screens to tiles, and even basins, this trend can be extended into all the regions of the bathroom.